taichi-dev/taichi/examples/chi_examples/README.md

 After building, `$TAICHI_REPO_DIR/build/libtaichi_export_core.so` should exist.

-## Link with Taichi Shared Library
+## Link with the Taichi Shared Library

 `main.cpp` shows how to construct and run Taichi kernels using CHI IR Builder.